promptware/metaprompt/docs/index.md

 ## Templating

-MetaPrompt's basic use case is substituting parameter values instead of variable names embedded in a prompt.
+MetaPrompt's basic use case is substituting parameter values instead of variable names embedded in a prompt:

-Example:

 ```metaprompt
 Write me a poem about [:subject] in the style of [:style]